12 Incredible Things to Do in the Faroe Islands

 For those keen on saving as much as possible, camping is your cheapest option - although not without its risks!
 With inclement weather being a regular visitor around here, you'll want to be adequately prepared for the wind and rain that it brings.

-Note: wild camping is illegal here, but there are a stack of official camping sites around the islands.
+Note: wild camping is illegal here, but there is a stack of official camping sites around the islands.
 Find out more here.

 HOW TO GET TO THE FAROE ISLANDS